Cornell Club of New York

 The Cornell Club of New York, usually referred to as The Cornell Club, is a private club in Midtown Manhattan, New York City.
-Its membership is restricted to alumni and faculty of Cornell University, family of Cornellians, business associates of members, and graduates of The Club's affiliate schools.
+Its membership is restricted to alumni, active and retired faculty of Cornell University, family of Cornellians, business associates of members, and graduates of The Club's affiliate schools.

 The Cornell Club's clubhouse is a fourteen-story building located at 6 East 44th Street between Madison Avenue and Fifth Avenue.